gtrabanco/sloth_secrets/README.md

 ## Security recommedations

 Remember that in this repository you will save private files so keep this repository private or use any crypted GIT repository like Keybase repositories is recommended.
+ENCRYPTION WILL NOT HAPPEN USING DOTLY SCRIPTS, the files and vars will be stored in cleartext.
+To handle this you will need a 3rd party software/hardware like Keybase git repositories which are stores encripted.

 Also remember that is your responsability the security of the repository and we do not provide any guarantee about the `secrets` dotly scripts or your secrets.
 IS ONLY YOUR OWN RESPONSABILITY